WildOne69/tuxedo-Lounge-bbs/qmodem/README.md

 and downloads a specified filename using a specified protocol, then says goodbye.
 A capture file is used to record the entire call session with specific log lines and timestamps added such as `#### start_qmodem <time>` or `#### start_download <time>`.

+**Note:** this script needs to be modified before use and before testing, see below.

 Upon any errors, unexpected characters, lost carrier, the script aborts and exits Qmodem.
 This is because the call will be considered as a failure and there's no need to attempt to recover during the call.